runtimeverification/rv-monitor/README.md

 Running Examples
 ----------------------

-Before trying any examples, please ensure you’ve added the rv-monitor/bin directory to your PATH and rv-monitor/lib/rvmonitorrt.jar:. to the beginning of your CLASSPATH.
+Before trying any examples, please ensure you’ve added the RV-Monitor/bin directory to your `PATH` and RV-Monitor/lib/rvmonitorrt.jar:. to the beginning of your `CLASSPATH`.

 This ensures easy use of 1) rv-monitor to generate monitoring libraries, 2) javac to compile the libraries together with your instrumented program, and 3) java to run the code in all the examples.

 To get started, here’s an example of monitoring via context free grammar.

 In RV-Monitor/examples/java/CFG/HasNext, we call:
 $ rv-monitor rvm/HasNext.rvm
 $ javac rvm/HasNextRuntimeMonitor.java HasNext_1/HasNext_1.java
 $ java HasNext_1.HasNext_1